-Treasurer Baumgartner Releases 2022 Year in Review Report Highlighting Stable Tax Collections, Strong Investment Returns, and Public Policy Advocacy
+Treasurer Baumgartner Releases 2023 Year in Review Report Highlighting Steady Tax Collections, Robust Investment Returns, and Public Policy Advocacy

-Spokane County, WA – The Spokane County Treasurer’s Office released its annual Year in Review for 2022 today.
-Highlights for the year include a stable property tax collection rate of over 98%, investment income of $17.7 million on the pooled funds of local governments, and several initiatives to provide better service and assistance to taxpayers.
+Spokane County, Wash. – The Spokane County Treasurer’s Office released its annual Year in Review for 2023 today.
+Highlights for last year include a steady property tax collection rate of over 98%, investment income of $40.48 million on the pooled funds of local governments, and several initiatives to provide better service and assistance to taxpayers.

 The annual Year in Review includes overviews of the three major functions of the Treasurer’s Office: to collect, safeguard, and invest public funds on behalf of Spokane County and over eighty regional government entities.
-In 2022 the Treasurer’s Office was responsible for billing and collecting $767 million, oversaw approximately $20 billion in public financial transactions, and invested $1.6 billion of public funds.
+In 2023 the Treasurer’s Office was responsible for billing and collecting $818 million in property taxes and oversaw approximately $20 billion in public financial transactions.

 “This Year in Review report is part of my effort to increase public awareness and understanding of the Treasurer’s Office,” said Michael Baumgartner, Treasurer of Spokane County.
 “Throughout the year we serve as a financial hub for the County, collecting taxes, dispersing those tax dollars out to local government entities, and managing an investment fund of public monies.”

 The report also highlights the successful Local Direct Investment (LDI) program run by the Treasurer’s Office.
 The program provides financing for local government projects at competitive rates that produce savings for taxpayers.
-In 2022, LDI financing enabled Spokane County Fire District #10 to purchase a new firefighting vehicle.
-Over $19 million has been invested locally through this program under Treasurer Baumgartner.
+In 2023, the Treasurer and the Spokane International Airport reached an agreement providing $30 million in loans to support the Airport’s ongoing expansion project.